dlce-eva/dlce-eva/doc/cldf_for_dummies.md

 If we just joined directly without SQL or any other adjustments for the key-linking and without specifying what columns we are joining by, we may get problems.

-For joining in dplyr in R (`join_*`) and pandas in python (`merge`), the default behaviour is to join by all columns possible (unless specific columns to join by are spelled out).
-In that case, we'd get something like this - which is not what we want:
+When joining information from two tables in dplyr in R (e.g. `*_join`) or pandas in python (`merge`), the default behaviour is to join by all columns that share the same name.
+This can cause problems, and therefore it is generally **strongly** encouraged to specify explicitly what columns should be used for the joining (for dplyr::*_join functions, the optional argument `by` should be specified, for pandas the relevant optional argument is called `on`).

+If we do not specify which columns to join by, the functions will in this example use the columns `ID` and `Name` to combine the information since these are shared across the different tables.
+If we do that and use `dplyr::full_join()` or pandas `merge(how="outer")` we would get something like this - which is not what we want:

 | ID  | Name     | Glottocode |Concepticon_ID | Parameter_ID | Language_ID | Form   | Source